Michael Myers of ‘Halloween’ Is Hiding in Every Photo for This New Hampshire Home Listing - NewsBreak

 Dover, NH, Café Keeps Good Vibes, Incredible Food, & Roots Name

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 The post on Facebook was heartbreaking.
-Kaley Rae Fellows posted on her business page that she was looking for a new owner to take over her...
+Kaley Rae Fellows posted on her business page that she was looking for a new owner to take over her plant-based café.
+You could feel the anguish in her writing.
+She didn't want to sell the café, and didn't make the decision hastily, but it was time.

 WMUR.com